WordPress/gutenberg/docs/contributors/document.md

 3. Run `npm run docs:build` to update `manifest.json`.
 4. Commit `manifest.json` with other files updated.

-If you forget to run, `npm run docs:build` your PR will fail the static analysis check, since the `manifest.json` file will be a uncommited local change that must be commited.
+If you forget to run, `npm run docs:build` your PR will fail the static analysis check, since the `manifest.json` file is an uncommited local change that must be commited.

 ### Using Links

-It's likely that at some point you will want to link to other documentation pages.
-It's worth emphasizing that all documents can be browsed in different contexts:
+It's likely at some point you'll want to link to other internal documentation pages.
+It's worth emphasizing all documents can be browsed in different contexts:

 -   Block Editor Handbook
 -   GitHub website
 -   npm website

-To create links that work in all contexts, you should use absolute path links without the `https://github.com/WordPress/gutenberg` prefix.
+To create links that work in all contexts, you must use absolute path links without the `https://github.com/WordPress/gutenberg` prefix.
 You can reference files using the following patterns:

 -   `/docs/*.md`
 -   `/packages/*/README.md`